 Presenting a four-course vegan buffet.

-Dishes include: hiziki with carrots, onions and agé tofu; burdock, carrot and onion kimpura; and eggplant buns with fermented plum condiment.
+Dishes include: hiziki with carrots, onions and agé tofu; burdock, carrot and onion kimpura; and eggplant buns with fermented plum sauce.

 Please note: Dishes are examples and are subject to change with curriculum updates, without notice.